holos-aafc/Holos/H.Content/Documentation/FAQ/FAQ.md

 ### 5. Where can I see the full details of the default diets built into Holos?
 Some of the data for the selected diet is visible when you select ‘Show Additional Information’ on the Diet tab, however you can see the full details for this diet if you open the Custom Diet Creator.
 Once open, select ‘Yes’ for ‘Show Default Diets’ under Step 1 – you will now see data related to the nutritional content of each default diet available for the relevant livestock type in this section, as well as data related to the percentage of the total dietary DM that is composed of the different diet ingredients (under Step 3).

+### 6. How can I modify one of the default diets in Holos or create a new diet based on a default diet?
+To modify one of the default diets in Holos for a specific animal group and management period, make a copy of the default diet and then alter the data inputs for the copy.
+To make a copy of a default diet, open the Custom Diet Creator and under Step 1, click ‘Yes’ for ‘Show Default Diets’.
+In the list of default diets below, right-click on the diet of interest and click ‘Create a Copy’.
+You can change the name of the copy diet, if needed.
+Under Step 3, you can alter the % of the different ingredients in the diet or delete specific ingredients, and under Step 2 you can add ingredients.
+Once you have finished modifying the diet, click ‘OK’ to return to the main Diet tab and select the copied diet from the drop-down Diet menu.
+>*Please note: if the user selects the same diet (either the original default diet or a copy) for more than one management period, any changes made to the diet in one management period will automatically be replicated for any other management periods using the same diet.
+Therefore, if the user needs to make different modifications to an existing diet for multiple animal groups/management periods, it is recommended that a copy be created for each management period, and then modified accordingly.
+Alternatively, the user can create an entirely new diet for each management period using the Custom Diet Creator.*

 ---